ajwagers/ollama_streamlit_app/README.md

 v0.4 - Added the ability to save and reload chats.

 v0.5 - Added a text input box for a RAG system as well as persistent memory across sessions.

+v0.6 - Added support for multiple file types to be ingested as part of the RAG system.
+Cleaned up some UI issues.